 |Note||Netflix financial year – January 1st to December 31st|

-Netflix International streaming revenue also increased an astonishing 40% YoY in Q3 2019, to a record $2,760.43 million.
-The fiscal Q1 2017 was the first time when the company achieved its first $1,000-million revenue milestone from the International streaming segment.
+Netflix International streaming revenue also increased an astonishing 39.7% YoY in Q4 2019, to an all-time high of $2,941.32 million.
+The fiscal Q1 2017 was the first time when the company generated over $1,000 million in revenue from streaming services outside the United States.
 Surprisingly, within 2 years, Netflix revenue from International streaming segment doubled, increased from $1,046.2 million in Q1 2017 to $2,105.59 million in Q4 2018.

 About Netflix Inc.